Fighting Fantasy: House of Hell Review

 • An automated Adventure Sheet to keep track of stats and inventory.

 • Realistic physics based dice rolling.
-Shake your iOS device!
+Shake your iPhone or iPad!

 • Artwork gallery.
 Find an illustration in the gamebook and be able to access it full-screen forever.